SerenityOS/serenity/Base/usr/share/man/man1/Applications.md

 ## Name

-Applications - SerenityOS GUI applications
+Applications - SilkOS GUI applications

 ## Description

-SerenityOS comes with a suite of GUI applications.
+SilkOS comes with a suite of GUI applications.
 The applications are divided into multiple categories, through which they are available in the System Menu.

-Note that many applications can be disabled at SerenityOS build time if desired.
-Therefore, depending on your SerenityOS build configuration, not all applications will be available.
+Note that many applications can be disabled at SilkOS build time if desired.
+Therefore, depending on your SilkOS build configuration, not all applications will be available.

 ## See also

--   Documentation for SerenityOS Games in section 6
+-   Documentation for SilkOS Games in section 6

 ### List of Application manpages